akash1810/southern-railway-smartcard-delay-repay/README.md

 # southern railway smartcard delay repay

-## Why?
-Because the Southern Railway Delay Repay form is awful if you hold a smartcard.
+The Southern Railway Delay Repay form is awful, especially if you hold a smartcard.
 Just [look at it](https://www.southernrailway.com/your-journey/customer-services/delay-repay/delay-repay-form)!

 * What's with all the red text everywhere?!